Direkt zum Inhalt springen

 3 reasons for a dual study program

-Practical relevance: The combination of theoretical knowledge at the university and practical experience in the company gives students a comprehensive insight into their future professional field
+Practical relevance: The combination of theoretical knowledge at the university and practical experience in the company gives students a comprehensive insight into their future career in healthcare management.

-Financial support: dual study students usually receive a salary from the company, which enables them to largely finance their studies themselves and gain work experience
+Financial support: Dual students usually receive a salary from the company, which enables them to largely finance their Master's degree themselves and gain professional experience in healthcare management.

 Career opportunities: Graduates of dual degree programs are often particularly sought after by employers as they have both in-depth specialist knowledge and practical skills.
-This results in good promotion and development opportunities in professional life
+This results in good career advancement and development opportunities.

 Why Ludwigshafen as a place to study?